Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Have you heard Google Analytics is going away?

 In 2023, Google Analytics is becoming GA4.
-If you don’t change over, you will lose the history of your Google Analytics data.
+If you don’t switch over, you will lose your Google Analytics history.

 If you are still interested, read on.